10.17.2017 < BACK TO PRESS RELEASES

 The Andy Warhol Foundation for the Visual Arts, the Robert Rauschenberg Foundation and The Hispanic Federation Relief Effort, Announce $300,000 Grant to Beta-Local’s El Serrucho: Hurricane Maria Emergency Relief Fund

-(New York, NY) –The Andy Warhol Foundation for the Visual Arts, the Robert Rauschenberg Foundation and Lin-Manuel Miranda through The Hispanic Federation Relief Effort today announced emergency grants totaling $300,000 to aid the artists and cultural workers of Puerto Rico struggling to recover from the devastating impact of Hurricane Maria.
+NEW YORK, NY.
+October 17th, 2017 –The Andy Warhol Foundation for the Visual Arts, the Robert Rauschenberg Foundation and Lin-Manuel Miranda through The Hispanic Federation Relief Effort today announced emergency grants totaling $300,000 to aid the artists and cultural workers of Puerto Rico struggling to recover from the devastating impact of Hurricane Maria.
 The $100,000 grants from each partner were made to El Serrucho: Hurricane Maria Emergency Fund, recently launched by the San Juan-based arts organization Beta-Local.

 Beta-Local has strong ties to the island’s grassroots artist community and the network of people and projects supported by Beta-Local is actively involved in local relief efforts—despite needing relief itself.
 The grants will support these leadership efforts and allow the organization to fortify and extend its work with community organizations and individuals in need.
 The fund is designed to roll out in phases and encompass both immediate and longer-term arts recovery efforts.

 Warhol Foundation President, Joel Wachs emphasized that, “as foundations created by and for experimental artists, Warhol and Rauschenberg are especially attuned to the vulnerabilities of artistic communities.
 We are grateful to Lin-Manuel Miranda and the Hispanic Federation Relief Effort for joining forces so that together we can make the strongest show of solidarity and support for artists in Puerto Rico in the aftermath of Hurricane Maria.”